 Myofascial pain can be very confusing and misleading to describe.
 It can be dull, achey, sharp, knife-like, stabbing, shooting, numbing, burning, radiating….there is no pain symptom you can describe that cannot come from injured muscle and fascia.
 Since this same kind of pain can occur anywhere in the body, severe pelvic pain can be thought of as a “migraine” in the pelvis.

 Pelvic pain may begin after a procedure to your bladder, pelvic organs, or hernia surgery.
-It can also occur in people who have injuries to their hip and pelvic muscles from years of running, biking, and other sports.
+It can also occur in people who have injuries to their hip, pelvic, and thigh muscles from years of running, biking, and other sports.

 How can Blatman Health and Wellness Center Help?

 Dr. Blatman and the staff of the center understand pelvic pain and promote non-destructive and non-surgical treatment options.
 A careful physical examination will first reveal the tender and injured muscle and fascia tissue that is driving the pain.
-Our caring staff will then start to instruct you in how to start working on your body to help it heal.
-Nutrition changes will also be recommended to give your body what it needs to heal faster as well as decrease inflammation that contributes to your pain.
+Our caring staff will then start to instruct you in how to start working on your body to help it heal from pelvic pain.
+Nutrition changes will also be recommended to give your body what it needs to heal faster as well as to decrease inflammation that “glues” your fascia cords and strings together and contributes to your pain.